-AIHA is diagnosed by detection of autoantibodies with the direct antiglobulin (direct Coombs) test.
+Autoimmune hemolytic anemia is diagnosed by detection of autoantibodies with the direct antiglobulin (direct Coombs) test (see figure ).
 Antiglobulin serum is added to washed RBCs from the patient; agglutination indicates the presence of immunoglobulin or complement (C) bound to the RBCs.
-Generally IgG is present in warm antibody hemolytic anemia, IgG is nearly always present, and C3 (C3b and C3d) may be present as well.
+In warm antibody hemolytic anemia, IgG is nearly always present, and C3 (C3b and C3d) may be present as well.
 In cold antibody disease, C3 is present while IgG is usually absent.
-The test is ≤ 98% sensitive for AIHA; false-negative results can occur if antibody density is very low or if the autoantibodies are IgA or IgM.
-In most cases of warm AIHA, the antibody is an IgG identified only as a panagglutinin, meaning the antigen specificity of the antibody can not be determined.
-In cold AIHA, the antibody is usually an IgM directed against the I/i carbohydrate on the RBC surface.
+The test is ≥ 98% sensitive for autoimmune hemolytic anemia; false-negative results can occur if antibody density is very low or, rarely, if the autoantibodies are IgA.
+In most cases of warm antibody hemolytic anemia, the antibody is an IgG identified only as a panagglutinin, meaning the antigen specificity of the antibody can not be determined.
+In cold antibody disease, the antibody is usually an IgM directed against the I/i carbohydrate on the RBC surface.
 Antibody titers can usually be determined but do not always correlate with disease activity.
 The direct antiglobulin (direct Coombs) test may be positive in the absence of autoimmune hemolytic anemia, and thus should be ordered only in the proper clinical setting.
 A false-positive direct antiglobulin test may result from the presence of clinically insignificant antibodies.

 The reaction is positive with anti-C3 but negative with anti-IgG.
 This pattern occurs in cold agglutinin disease (where the antibody is most commonly an IgM).
 It can also occur in warm antibody hemolytic anemia when the IgG antibody is of low affinity, in some drug-associated cases, and in PCH.

-Blood transfusion for severe, life-threatening anemia
+Blood transfusion for severe, life-threatening anemia (usually with reticulocytopenia).

 For drug-induced warm antibody hemolytic anemia, drug withdrawal and sometimes IV immune globulin